Charles Corbin: Resignation as ambassador and rest of World War II

 In March 1941, Corbin arrived in Madrid, where Hoare, who was now serving as the British ambassador to Spain, reported to London that Corbin was a "defeatist" who believed Germany was "invincible".
 Once Corbin arrived in France later in March 1941, his "black mood" finally lifted, and he refused an offer from Marshal Petain to serve as the ambassador in Washington.
 Instead, Corbin retired to his cottage in southern France, where his private letters became sharply critical of Vichy.
 However, he did not take part in the Resistance and said that he was too old for such activities.
-The British historian Nicholas Atkin described Corbin's attitude as an ambivalent, as he was opposed in principle to the "New Order" but was also convinced for a considerable period of time, at least until 1942, that Germany was going to win the war and that resistance was futile.
+The British historian Nicholas Atkin described Corbin's attitude as ambivalent, as he was opposed in principle to the "New Order" but was also convinced for a considerable period of time, at least until 1942, that Germany was going to win the war and that resistance was futile.

+Death

+Corbin died on 25 September 1970 at Neuilly-sur-Seine.